-Continued inclusion of learners will be important as echocardiography services resume.
-While education remains a vital consideration in academic institutions, student learners may still need to be excluded from high-risk examinations (e.g., TEE in COVID-19 cases), while trainees in an advanced educational program should be incorporated in the daily schedule while minimizing exposure risk.
+excluded from high-risk examinations (e.g., TEE in patients with COVID-19), while trainees in advanced educational programs should be incorporated in the daily schedule while minimizing exposure risk.
 Opportunities for remote education using video conferencing should continue to be used during the initial phases of reintroduction of services to minimize exposure.
-Institutions will also need to plan for ensuring adequate PPE supplies and continued training in PPE use.
+Institutions will also need to plan for ensuring adequate PPE and continued training in PPE use.